sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--test-files-file <file>``
    Only runs tests from the test files listed in the specified file, with one file path per line.
 This provides an explicit list of test files to execute.

+``--test-id-filter-file <file>``
+   Only runs the tests listed by test ID in the specified file, with one test ID per line.
+A test ID is the fully qualified test name, for example ``PHPUnit\TestFixture\ExampleTest::testOne``.

 .. _appendixes.cli-options.execution: